pallandir/dotfiles/README.md

 - [Clipboard mananger](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) will give you access to your system clipboard content.
 - [Emoji copy](https://github.com/FelipeFTN/Emoji-Copy) will add emoji in top bar.

+### ZSH

+ZSH can replace the default shell.
+Here are instructions to install it: [setup zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) All required plugins are listed in the `.zshrc` file.
+Theme used is [jovial](https://github.com/zthxxx/jovial) (pretty useful for git)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---